intershop/intershop-pwa/docs/guides/customizations.md

 ### 3. Rebase Your Changes Onto the New Release

-This way your project code will always be up-to-date with the current Intershop PWA history, as this history will stay the base of the project over all releases.
+This way your project code will always be up-to-date with the current Intershop PWA history, as this history remains the base of the project over all releases.

 To perform this update, use `git rebase --onto <new release tag> <old release hash>` on your project's main branch.
 Your running feature branches must then be rebased the same way onto the new development branch.

 As it may be the best way to keep the original history intact, the upgrade process can be quite challenging.
-By rebasing every single one of your customizations commits, every commit is virtually re-applied onto the current PWA history.
+By rebasing every single one of your customization commits, every commit is virtually re-applied onto the current PWA history.
 You can imagine it as pretending to start the custom project anew onto the current version.
 If your project's history is clean and every commit is well-described and concise, this might be a way to go.